-- required by this permit, the monthly or weekly average value shall be determined by the summation of all the measured discharges by mass divided by the number of days during the month or week, respectively, when the measurements were made. - NO OBSERVED EFFECT CONCENTRATION (NOEC) is the highest tested concentration of effluent or toxicant, that causes no observable adverse effect on the test organisms (i.e., the highest concentration of toxicant at which the values for the observed responses are not statistically significant different from the controls). - POINT ESTIMATE TECHNIQUES such as Probit, Interpolation Method, Spearman-Karber are used to determine the effluent concentration at which adverse effects (e.g., fertilization, growth or survival) occurred.
-For example, concentration at which a 25 percent reduction in fertilization occurred. - REFERENCE TOXICANT TEST is a toxicity test conducted with the addition of a known toxicant to indicate the sensitivity of the organisms being used and demonstrate a laboratory's ability to obtain consistent results with the test method.
-Reference toxicant data are part of the routine QA/QC program to evaluate the performance of laboratory personnel and test organisms. - SIGNIFICANT DIFFERENCE is defined as statistically significant difference (e.g., 95% confidence level) in the means of two distributions of sampling results. - SINGLE CONCENTRATION ACUTE TEST is a statistical analysis comparing only two sets of replicate observations.
-In the case of WET, comparing only two test concentrations (e.g., a control and 100% effluent).
-The purpose of this test is to determine if the 100% effluent concentration differs from the control (i.e., the test passes or fails). - SUBMIT, as used in this permit, means post-marked, documented by other mailing receipt, or hand-delivered to ADEQ. - TEST ACCEPTABILITY CRITERIA (TAC) are specific criteria for determining whether toxicity tests results are acceptable.
-The effluent and reference toxicant must meet specific criteria as defined in the test method. - TOXIC UNIT (TU) is a measure of toxicity in an effluent as determined by the acute toxicity units or chronic toxicity units measured.
-Higher the TUs indicate greater toxicity. - TOXIC UNIT ACUTE (TUa) is the reciprocal of the effluent concentration that causes 50 percent of the organisms to die by the end of an acute toxicity test (i.e., TUa = 100/LC50). - TOXIC UNIT CHRONIC (TUc) is the reciprocal of the effluent concentration that causes no observable effect on the test organisms by the end of a chronic toxicity test (i.e., TUc = 100/NOEC). - TOXICITY IDENTIFICATION EVALUATION (TIE) is a set of procedures used to identify the specific chemical(s) causing effluent toxicity. - TOXICITY REDUCTION EVALUATION (TRE) is a site-specific study conducted in a stepwise process designed to identify the causative agents of effluent toxicity, isolate the sources of toxicity, evaluate the effectiveness of toxicity control options, and then confirm the reduction in effluent toxicity. - TOXICITY TEST is a procedure to determine the toxicity of a chemical or an effluent using living organisms.
-A toxicity test measures the degree of effect of a specific chemical or effluent on exposed test organisms. - WHOLE EFFLUENT TOXICITY is the total toxic effect of an effluent measured directly with a toxicity test.
+The minimum levels, concentrations, or quantities of a target variable such as an analyte that can be reported with a specific degree of confidence.
+The calibration point shall be at or below the LOQ.
+The LOQ is the concentration in a sample that is equivalent to the concentration of the lowest calibration standard analyzed by a specific analytical procedure, assuming that all of the method-specified sample weights, volumes, and processing steps have been followed.
+An analyte and matrix-specific estimate of the minimum amount of a substance that the analytical process can reliably detect with a 99% confidence level.
+This may be laboratory dependent and is developed according to R9014-615(C)(7).
+See LOD.
+An area where a discharge undergoes initial dilution and may be extended to cover the secondary mixing in the ambient waterbody.
+A mixing zone is an allocated impact zone where water quality criteria can be exceeded as long as acutely toxic conditions are prevented.
+The highest tested concentration of discharge or toxicant, that causes no observable adverse effect on the test organisms (i.e., the highest concentration of toxicant at which the values for the observed responses are not statistically significant different from the controls).
+As Probit, Interpolation Method, Spearman-Karber are used to determine the discharge concentration at which adverse effects (e.g., fertilization, growth or survival) occurred.
+For example, concentration at which a 25 percent reduction in fertilization occurred.
+A toxicity test conducted with the addition of a known toxicant to indicate the sensitivity of the organisms being used and demonstrate a laboratory's ability to obtain consistent results with the test method.
+Reference toxicant data are part of the routine QA/QC program to evaluate the performance of laboratory personnel and test organisms.
+Rainwater, leachate, or other liquid that drains over any part of a land surface and runs off of the land surface.
+Defined as statistically significant difference (e.g., 95% confidence level) in the means of two distributions of sampling results.
+A statistical analysis comparing only two sets of replicate observations.
+In the case of WET, comparing only two test concentrations (e.g., a control and 100% discharge).
+The purpose of this test is to determine if the 100% discharge concentration differs from the control (i.e., the test passes or fails).
+Used in this permit, means post-marked, documented by other mailing receipt, electronically through myDEQ, or hand-delivered to ADEQ.
+Specific criteria for determining whether toxicity tests results are acceptable.
+The discharge and reference toxicant must meet specific criteria as defined in the test method.
+A measure of toxicity in a discharge as determined by the acute toxicity units or chronic toxicity units measured.
+Higher the TUs indicate greater toxicity.

+Toxicity Identification Evaluation (TIE) A set of procedures used to identify the specific chemical(s) causing discharge toxicity.
+Toxicity Reduction Evaluation (TRE) A site-specific study conducted in a stepwise process designed to identify the causative agents of discharge toxicity, isolate the sources of toxicity, evaluate the effectiveness of toxicity control options, and then confirm the reduction in discharge toxicity.
+Toxicity Test A procedure to determine the toxicity of a chemical or a discharge using living organisms.
+A toxicity test measures the degree of effect of a specific chemical or discharge on exposed test organisms.
+Whole Effluent Toxicity The total toxic effect of a discharge measured directly with a toxicity test.

-APPENDIX B-AZPDES Discharge Flow Record
+Appendix B - AZPDES Discharge Flow Record